JackOfDickson/CC_W6_HW_WHODUNNIT/hw_scope_whodunnit.md

 console.log(verdict);
 ```
 Verdict will be the weapon is the Revolver, even though scenario is a const the values of the keys in the object can still be changed.
+The object cannot be changed but the contents of the objects are muteable
 #### Episode 6

 ```js